 Technology is often regarded as the most powerful driver of change in every sphere.
 Think of it: we now can work from home, bank or trade with our phones, and even visit the world’s most popular museums without leaving the room.

 The digitizing processes didn’t skip its turn in bringing healthcare closer to its end-users either.
-Now, within a few clicks and taps, we can track our temperature, see the activity dynamics, control the heart rate, blood sugar level, and many other things.
+Now, due to software for medical devices, we can track our temperature, see the activity dynamics, control the heart rate, blood sugar level, and many other things.
 The providers, on the other side, got more access to make the treatment process fast and reduce potential mistakes.

 But are these the sole examples of how digital transformation in healthcare is shaping the interaction between providers and patients?
 As it turned out, digitalization in healthcare is way more influential than that.
 In this article, we’ll discuss what the digital transformation of healthcare is, how its mobile-based, and cloud-based software solutions for pharmacy impact the providers and recipients of the medical services, and what good it can do to the whole industry.